watson-developer-cloud/swift-sdk/README.md

 The SDK can extract service credentails from the environment, e.g. the VCAP_SERVICES environment variable, or a local credentials file.

 To use credentials stored in a local file, go to the Manage tab of your service instance on IBM Cloud, and click on the button to download the credentials.
-The file will be called ibm-credentials.env.
+The file will be called `ibm-credentials.env`.
 Add this file to a location that is accessible from your project.
 For iOS apps, make sure to add it to the application target.

 ```swift
 let assistant = Assistant(version: "your-version") // by calling the init method without an authenticator, the SDK will search for environment variables